- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30025_education.rev.1451945980.png)"/>

 Plagiarism is a nasty word, especially where academics are concerned.
 Unfortunately, plagiarism can be a fairly easy crime to commit; even the most honest of students could, unintentionally, present an idea without giving the proper credit.
-Writing a research paper involves using a variety of voices (especially yours!) and making them work in unison, so the trick to avoiding to plagiarism is to understand how these voices work in your paper and to get yourself into some good habits, from taking good notes to properly paraphrasing.
+Writing a research paper involves using a variety of voices (especially yours!) and making them work in unison, so the trick to avoiding to plagiarism is to understand how these voices work in your paper and to get yourself into some good habits, from taking good notes to properly citing your sources.

 Writing Habits and Pitfalls that Can Lead to Plagiarism